 These terms are commonly used to discuss different types of housing and housing affordability options.

-Homeownership: Homes that are owned by those who live in them (or who own a home they have rented to tenants).
-Housing can be of many types, including apartments, townhouses, duplexes, detached dwellings, apartment-style housing, and so forth.
+Homes that are owned by those who live in them (or who own a home they have rented to tenants).
+Housing can be of many types, including condos, townhouses, duplexes, detached dwellings, and more.
 Forms of ownership include:

-- Housing that is not part of a strata (known as freehold) such as single-detached dwellings
+- Housing that is not part of a strata such as single-detached dwellings

-- Non-profit co-operatives (in which residents pay a nominal membership fee and jointly own the units and common areas as members of the housing co-operative)
+- Non-profit housing co-operatives (in which residents pay a nominal membership fee and jointly own the units and common areas as members of the housing co-operative).
+Learn more at the Cooperative Housing Federation of B.C.

 - Equity co-operatives (in which residents pay a membership fee equal to the market value of their unit and jointly own the units and common areas as members of the housing co-operative)

-Housing Continuum / Spectrum: The wide range of housing options available in our communities, from temporary options such as emergency shelters for the homeless, to more permanent housing such as rental and homeownership.
+The wide range of housing options available in our communities, from temporary options such as emergency shelters for people who are homeless, to more permanent housing such as rental and homeownership.
 The term isn't intended to imply progression towards homeownership – it simply represents the full range of options that match people’s needs and preferences with appropriate forms of housing and supports (if needed).

-Market Housing: Housing that is privately owned by an individual (or a company) who generally does not receive direct subsidies to purchase or maintain it.
+Housing that is privately owned by an individual (or a company) who generally does not receive direct subsidies to purchase or maintain it.
 Prices are set by the private market.
-About 95% of households in the province live in market housing.
+About 95% of households in the province live in market housing, either rental market housing or home ownership.

-Private Market Rental Housing: Rental housing owned by a private individual or company that is rented to tenants who pay market rates.
-Rental housing can refer to any type of housing available on the market, including apartments, duplexes, townhouses, single-detached dwellings, secondary suites, or granny flats, to name just some.
+Rental housing owned by a private individual or company that is rented to tenants who pay market rates.
+Rental housing can refer to any type of housing available on the market, including purpose built apartments, condos, duplexes, townhouses, single-detached dwellings, secondary suites, coach houses, laneway houses or granny flats, to name just some.

-Social Housing: Social housing is owned by a not-for-profit organization, a co-op or a government.
-Rents are subsidized (usually by the government) making it possible for those with the lowest incomes to find housing they can afford.
+Social housing is owned by a not-for-profit organization, a co-op or a government.
+Rents are subsidized (usually by the government) making it possible for people with lower incomes to find housing they can afford.
 Household income must be below certain limits in order to be eligible.
-Sometimes social housing is called affordable housing which should not be confused with housing affordability.

-- It's available for those who are homeless or at risk of homelessness and may have barriers to housing such as mental illness or substance use
+- It's available for people who are homeless or at risk-of-homelessness and who may have barriers to housing such as mental illness or substance use

-- It includes housing for seniors and others who require services such as meals, housekeeping, 24-hour response system and social and recreational activities
+- It can be housing for seniors and others who require services such as meals, housekeeping, 24-hour response system and social and recreational activities

 - It does not include personal assistance services such as bathing, dressing, or medication assistance